daveho/nearly_c/README.md

 Full modern C (e.g., ISO C, C99, C11, etc.) has surprising complexity.
-However, with some careful omission of difficult language features, such as typedefs, we get what I think is a core language that is powerful, but not too difficult to understand.
+However, with some careful omission of difficult language features, such as typedefs, we get what I think is a core language that is powerful, but not too difficult to understand, analyze, generate code for, etc.

 ## Some technical details